CMC Markets: 2021–present

 In 2022, CMC Markets became the official sponsor of the St Kilda Football Club for a three-season partnership.
 In September, the company launched CMC Invest, an investment app offering share dealing in UK and US stocks, ETFs, and investment trusts.
-Earlier that year, CMC obtained an in-principle license to operate in Singapore.

-In 2023, the company integrated Skale's tools such as a customizable back office, CRM, a multi-layered IB portal, and a traders' area, into its trading platform.
-A partnership with TrueLayer introduced a closed-loop payments product for secure and swift transactions.
+In January 2023, CMC obtained an in-principle license to operate in Singapore.
+Later that year, the company integrated Skale's tools such as a customizable back office, CRM, a multi-layered IB portal, and a traders' area, into its trading platform.
+A partnership with TrueLayer introduced a closed-loop payments product.
 On 9 June 2023, CMC acquired a 33% stake in StrikeX, a UK-based blockchain technology firm.
 This partnership facilitated the development of TradeStrike, a centralized exchange for tokenized assets.

-However, these initiatives coincided with a challenging financial period.
+These initiatives coincided with a difficult financial period.
 In 2023, CMC Markets' annual report revealed a 43% drop in net profits, a 20% decline in operating revenue, and a 9% reduction in active traders.
-The fiscal year's first half ended with a pre-tax loss of £2 million.
-In August, its shares dropped nearly 20%.
-To mitigate the downturn, CMC initiated a cost-cutting program, resulting in over 220 layoffs globally (approximately 18% of the workforce).
-In November, the Australian Securities and Investments Commission (ASIC) ordered CMC, along with six other traders, to compensate retail clients for breaches of financial services laws, including offering CFDs with leverage exceeding regulatory limits.
+In August, CMC lowered its annual profit outlook as subdued trading activity weighed on revenue, sending its shares down about 20%.
+In November, the Australian Securities and Investments Commission (ASIC) identified CMC as one of seven CFD issuers that had self-reported issuing products above permitted leverage limits and had undertaken remediation programmes to compensate affected clients.

-In 2024, CMC Markets reported modest improvements: average revenue per client rose to £4,685, but total segregated client money declined by £31.8 million, reflecting continued financial pressures.
-These improvements were partially attributed to the cost-cutting measures implemented the previous year.
+For the first half of its 2024 financial year, CMC reported a pre-tax loss of £2 million.
+In February 2024, it announced about 200 job cuts, or 17% of its global workforce.
+Later that year, average revenue per client rose to £4,685, while total segregated client money declined by £31.8 million.
+The company also returned to profitability, which Finance Magnates attributed partly to the cost-cutting measures.

+In March 2025, CMC opened a new office in Bermuda after receiving regulatory approval to conduct investment and digital-asset business.
+In April, it integrated the TradingView charting platform, allowing clients to execute trades directly via TradingView.
+In May 2025, CMC Markets acquired a controlling 51% stake in StrikeX (up from its previous 33% holding), giving it a majority interest in the blockchain firm.

+In June 2025, CMC Markets' shares fell nearly 18% after the company reported adjusted pre-tax profit of £84.5 million for the year ended 31 March 2025, below a company-compiled analyst consensus of £90.6 million.
+The company said the miss reflected higher-than-expected costs, including a one-time £4.3 million charge related to customer remediation in Australia following an industry-wide regulatory review into margin netting.
+CMC also said deputy CEO David Fineberg would move into a newly created role as global head of strategic partnerships, and named senior independent director Paul Wainscott as its new non-executive chairman.

+In June 2026, CMC reported £101.3 million in pre-tax profit for the year ended 31 March, below the company-compiled £106.7 million consensus, and forecast £460–480 million in net operating income for FY2027.